 On 12th March 2020 the FCO advised British nationals aged 70 and over, and those with pre-existing health conditions, against cruise ship travel at this time.
 You can see the full advice here.
 This is based on the government Chief Medical Officer's advice and follows a number of cruise ships around the world being quarantined due to coronavirus outbreaks on board.

-Cruise line itinerary changes
+Cruise line itinerary cancellations and changes

-Should there be any changes to your itinerary, or if your cruise has been cancelled, we will help with amend any arrangements, and we will liaise with the cruise lines to make sure that you are clear on the options available to you.
+Should there be any changes to your itinerary, or if your cruise has been cancelled, we will help with amending any arrangements, and we will liaise with the cruise lines to make sure that you are clear on the options available to you.

-Airline schedule changes
+Airline schedule cancellations and changes

-Many airlines have suspended flights in response to global travel restrictions.
+Most airlines have suspended flights in response to global travel restrictions.
 We are closely monitoring this and, should there be any changes affecting your upcoming travel, we will inform you of the options available to you.

 Cruise line coronavirus policies